mwahba13/QuidditchSwarm/README.md

 ### Gryffindor Traits
 **Crunkness** - Harry's been hitting the skooma pipe again.
 This trait makes the players all wibbly-wobbly like.

+**Buddy System** - Gryffindor's like to stick together...maybe a bit too much.

 ### Slyther Traits
 **Bruiser** - Slytherins are generally not nice.
 This trait causes players to try and ram the opposing players into submission ( ͡° ͜ʖ ͡°)

 ## Ingame Debug Menu
-Press __ to access the in-game debug menu.
+The features of the ingame debug menu are available **ONLY IN THE UNITY EDITOR**.

 # Credits